 Siglufjordur, or Sigló, as called by the locals, is a small fishing town in northern Iceland.
 It is considered one of the most beautiful towns of the Trollaskagi Peninsula.
 SO if you happen to visit the area, know that skiing is among the activities offered here.

 Skardsdalur has 5.5km (3,4 mi) of slopes available and four lifts.
 Opening times are 10:00 - 16:00, which can vary depending on weather conditions.

 Tindastoll near Saudarkrokur

 Saudarkrokur is the largest town within the skagafjörður area.
 Its ski and snowboarding resort has 2.4 kilometers (1.49 mi) of slopes of both easy and intermediate difficulty.
+Skiing in this area also gives you the perfect excuse to stay at Hótel Tindastóll, the oldest hotel in Iceland.
 Opening times: 16:00 - 18:00

 Husavik ski Resort